 The MFA program encourages graduate students to explore critical and innovative practices in both individual artistic work and group projects.
 It allows students to choose from a rich array of educational modules including studio visits, tutorials, workshops, collaborative courses, lecture series, field trips, artistic research projects and a corresponding theory program.

 The International MFA program allows artists to spend two years of intense investigation developing a project and an artistic portfolio in a pre-professional environment.
 Projects evolve through stages of conceptual and material development towards formal and informal presentation and critical constructive debate.

-"Independent Projects - Working Methods" is a course for all MFA students.
+"Advanced Artistic Work" is a course for all MFA students.
 It prepares the students for the presentation of their work in a progress review at the end of each semester.

 For all Masters students at NTNU it is also mandatory to participate in the inter-disciplinary course Experts in Team/(EiT) - a collaboration with other fields of study at NTNU.
 Students are advised to take this course in the 1st year of MFA studies.

 At the end of the 2nd year of MFA studies, the students are asked to deliver a thesis paper about their Master project and a portfolio of their works.
 Students present their Master project in a graduation show, carried out in close collaboration with local art institutions, and host a seminar or conference.

 For the final exam invited external reviewers ask the students to present and defend their thesis and Master project in the graduation show

 KiT offers each MFA student an individual studio.
 There is no tuition fee.